 Every organization now has a deep and varied tech stack.
 The RPA platforms they started their automation journeys on don’t always play nice with the rest of the tools in their enterprise architecture.

 That’s why Microsoft Power Automate is attracting so much attention as the destination tool for companies that want to migrate their RPA estates.
-Microsoft Power Automate enables seamless automation with the rest of the Microsoft ecosystem of products like Azure, Office 365, etc. In addition, Power Automate enables you to expand automation beyond RPA with the rest of Power Platform.
-There are also a multitude of connecters to easily automate processes that interact with third-party business applications.
+Microsoft Power Automate enables seamless automation with the rest of the Microsoft ecosystem of products like Azure, Office 365, etc. There are also a multitude of connecters to easily automate processes that interact with third-party business applications.

-When do You Know it’s Time to Investigate RPA Migration?
+When do You Know it’s Time for RPA Migration?

 Knowing when it’s time to migrate your RPA estate to a better automation platform is really a question only you and your other automation stakeholders can answer.
 There are, however, a few signs that can provide a clearer indication that the time for RPA migration has come.